St Anthony’s Church

 St Anthony of Padua Church, in Genoa Road, Anerley, was designed by the distinguished architect Frederic Walters who had designed the beautiful Buckfast Abbey in Devon.

 The church is named after St Anthony (1195-1231), born Fernando Martins de Bulhoes.
 He studied theology and Latin from the age of 15 in his native Portugal and later joined the Franciscan order.
 He chose to live a life of prayer and was an eloquent speaker.
-A popular story involves him preaching to the fish when no one would listen to him.
+A popular story involves him preaching to the fish when no one would listen to him, much the same as St Francis preached to the birds.
 He died at the age of 36.
 After many years it was found that all that had survived of his body was his tongue.
 He is known word-wide as the finder of lost articles.
 This reputation started after an episode in his youth when he found the lost book of a friend.
 It is surprising to learn how many believers and non-believers alike have asked St Anthony to help them find things they have lost—and been successful!

 He was canonised in 1232, a year after his death, and proclaimed Doctor of the Church in 1946.